keosariel/flask_jsonvalidator/README.rst

 Flask JSONvalidator
 ====

-**flask_jsonvalidator** is a library for validating request JSON data or pratically any json data, such as those obtained from external services or command-line parsing, converted in JSON format.
+**Flask_jsonvalidator** is a little library for validating request JSON data or pratically any json data, such as those obtained from external services or command-line parsing or even JSON data from a request to your api.
+All errors would be returned in JSON format too.

 Installing
 ----------